cloudant/nodejs-cloudant/api-migration.md

 will need to include `cookieauth` in your plugins list.
 If you wish to disable all plugins then pass an empty array to the `plugins` parameter during construction.

+Finally, the following plugin configuration flags have been renamed:
+- `retryAttempts` -> `maxAttempt`
+- `retryTimeout` -> `retryInitialDelayMsecs`
+If you don't change these in your client code the default settings will be applied.